CODEbugging3000/CODEbugging3000/README.md

 <h1 align="center"> Hello devs🐱‍💻 !
 I'm CODEbuggind3000; </h1>

 ## 🚀 About Me
 I'm a web developer I started learning JS(Html, Css) not long ago.
-For now I'm studying python for the back-end of my projects and in the future I intend to migrate to Java and kotlin for mobile development.
+For now I'm studying python for the back-end of my projects and for the future I intend to migrate to Java and kotlin for mobile development.

 👩‍💻 I'm currently working on **Web Devlopment**;